Captain-S0L0/serverutilities/README.md

   - Prevents a *lot* of dupes with shadowed items, including unloading to disk, transferStack, droppers, etc.
   - Fixes allays dropping items and teleporting in the same tick
   - Fixes lectern transferStack crash
+  - Fixes general item duplication via update suppression and item frames (if you retroactively allow update suppression, of course)

 **Gamerules (default in parenthesis)**
   - (false) "ghostAdventureMode" : toggle ghost adventure mode